pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

             <?php echo $product->getDescription(); ?>
         </div>
     </div>
     <?php endif; ?>
 </div>

 ```

-You are able to access to your object by method `getElement()`.
+You are now able to access the linked object above by using the method `getElement()`.
-Now you have access to whole data from the object (name, description, ...).
+Now you have access to the entire data from the linked object (name, description, ...).
-It's a good practice to add `@var` doc in every view.
-If you do this you have access to auto complete in your IDE.
+It's a good practice to add `@var` PHPDoc in every view, to benefit from auto-complete in your IDE.

 ## Add a Thumbnail Configuration
 To show the product image in the view, we need to add a thumbnail configuration first.
 Using [thumbnail configurations](../04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md),
-Pimcore automatically renders optimized images for certain output channels.
+Pimcore automatically renders optimized images for certain output channels (including high-res @2x versions).

 For adding a thumbnail configuration see the following screen.
 Just add a configuration named `content`.
 ![Adding thumbnail configuration](../img/adding_thumbnails.png)

 ## Showing the Image in the View
-And the last step, we would like to show the product picture.
+Now, last but not least, we would like to show the product picture:

 ```php
 <div class="content">